documentationfor yFiles for HTML 3.0.0.1

 Drawing Elements in Intermediate Coordinates

-In the following example a line is drawn with constant thickness, independent of the current zoom level:
+In the following example, a line is drawn with constant thickness, independent of the current zoom level:

-Zoom-Independant drawing of Visuals
+Zoom-Independent Drawing of Visuals

 Zoomed out